 Onions are a common ingredient in many recipes, from soups to sauces, and they add a delicious flavor to our food.
 However, pet owners may wonder if it’s safe for their dogs to eat onions or foods that contain them.
-In this article, we’ll explore the potential risks of dogs consuming onions, the signs of onion toxicity in dogs, and what to do if your dog accidentally ingests onions.
+This article explores the potential risks of dogs consuming onions, the signs of toxicity, and what to do if your dog accidentally ingests onions.

 Table of Contents